How To Remove Ripoff Reports on Google

 Unfortunately, the law also protects websites like Ripoff Report that refuse to remove illegal content even after receiving notice that certain content posted on their sites is false, the original author of the offending content requests its removal, or a court of law declares the report defamatory.

 This can be very frustrating, especially when both parties request the removal of the offending content.
-Ripoff Report’s argument is that if they allowed parties to remove postings, it would create a means for big companies to bully consumers into submission.
+Ripoff Report argues that if they allowed parties to remove postings, it would create a means for big companies to bully consumers into submission.

 People have generally taken one of five different options to combat these damaging listings: